 Junior Ranger Program

 When you visit Balmorhea State Park, your child has the opportunity to become a junior ranger and learn all about the park.
-They can even get a free junior ranger journal and get a junior ranger explorer pack that they can take with them on all of their adventures in the park.
+They can even get a free junior ranger journal to complete, drawing, observing, and writing about their discoveries as they explore the park.
+The park also has a junior ranger explorer pack that visitors can borrow.
+This pack contains a magnifying glass, binoculars, animal/bird guides and stationery for explorers to record their findings.

 If you’re looking for a great spot to host a family get-together such as a family reunion or birthday party, you can reserve the group hall here at the park.
-It holds up to 50 people, has a large seating area, and has restrooms available.
+It holds up to 50 people, has a large seating area, and has two restrooms available.
 You’ll also have access to a stove, a refrigerator, and a kitchen sink.
+The group hall is quite close to the pool, playground and basketball facilities so everyone can enjoy some fun in the sun as the day goes on.

+One section of the pool is 82 feet deep and a perfect place to practice scuba diving.
 In order to scuba dive here, you’ll need to either be a certified scuba diver or come with someone else who is certified.
-The scuba diving opportunities that you’ll find here are not exactly for beginners, but there are lots of opportunities and possibilities for the more experienced scuba divers.
+The scuba diving opportunities that you’ll find here are not exactly for beginners, but there are lots of possibilities for the more experienced scuba divers.
+If you'd like to learn how to scuba dive visit the dive shop right outside the park as they offer scuba diving training.

-This is by far the biggest and most popular attraction to the park.
-This spring-fed pool is up to 25 feet deep in some spots, and the temperature of the water tends to remain around 72 to 76 degrees year-round.
+Visitors come to Balmorhea State Park to swim, this is by far the biggest and most popular attraction to the park.
+The spring-fed pool has different depths in the various sections.
+One section is 13 feet deep, another is up to 25 feet deep in some spots, and another is 20 feet deep and has a couple of diving boards.
+The temperature of the water tends to remain around 72 to 76 degrees year-round, regardless of the outside temperature.
 It’s the perfect place to cool off and create fun-filled summertime memories with the whole family.

 Going for a Picnic

+If you're taking a break from swimming, you may like to enjoy playing some basketball.
 Near the playground, there is also a basketball court.
 Practice your hoop skills, or challenge the whole family or group of friends to a game.
-When you visit during the off season, it’ll be much easier to focus on all the fun without the heat of summer making you stop for a break.
+When you visit during the offseason, it’ll be much easier to focus on all the fun without the heat of summer making you stop for a break.
+In the summer you can take a break between periods to quickly jump in the pool to refresh yourself.

 Playing on the Playground

 Let your kids get out some of their energy at the playground after a nice picnic with the rest of your group.
-You can also just swing on the swing sets if you feel like it.
-There’s nothing quite like a simple swing every now and then, and when you come during the off season, the heat isn’t nearly as bad either.
+Even the adults can swing on the swing sets if they feel like it!
+There’s nothing quite like a simple swing every now and then, and when you come during the offseason, the heat isn’t nearly as bad either.
+The playground will keep the little ones entertained for a long time as they run, climb, swing and play games together.

 This modern-day version of a treasure hunt is the perfect way to get the kids and teens as excited as you are about exploring the park.
-You can download the GPS coordinates on your phone and head out to see who can find the most geocaches in and around the park.
+Caches are hidden in all of the state parks throughout Texas, including this one.
+You can download the GPS coordinates on your phone and head out to see who can find it first.
+If you're planning to do geocaching regularly then make sure to download a geocaching app for easy access to cache coordinates.

-During the off season is when you can find not only the birds that are native to the area, but also all of the migratory birds that are visiting for the wintertime.
+During the off=season, you can see the birds that are native to the area as well as all of the migratory birds that are visiting for the wintertime.
 The springs are the perfect place to spot waterfowl, giving you ample opportunities to identify different kinds of birds and maybe even snap some pictures of them.
+The Cienega, a re-created desert wetland, is home to some endangered fish and other animals and attracts many birds.
+When you have a quiet moment, take the chance to enjoy the birds who visit this park.